Article 2.--STATE GOVERNMENTAL ETHICS

 (6) all other reportable expenditures made in the performance of services as a lobbyist.

-(c) (1) In addition to the information reported pursuant to subsection (b), each lobbyist expending an aggregate amount of $100 or more for lobbying in any reporting period shall report any gift, entertainment or hospitality provided to members of the legislature, members of the judicial branch of government and any employees of the legislature or judicial branch of government.
-Such report shall disclose the full name of the legislator, member of the judicial branch and employee who received such gift, entertainment or hospitality and the amount expended on such gift, entertainment or hospitality.
+(c) (1) In addition to the information reported pursuant to subsection (b), each lobbyist expending an aggregate amount of $100 or more for lobbying in any reporting period shall report any gift, entertainment or hospitality provided to state officers or employees or state officers elect or to members, members elect or employees of the judicial branch of government.
+Such report shall disclose the full name of the legislator or legislator elect, member, member elect or employee of the judicial branch or the state officer or employee or state officer elect who received such gift, entertainment or hospitality, the amount expended on such gift, entertainment or hospitality and the date the gift, entertainment or hospitality was provided.

 (2) No report shall be required to be filed pursuant to this subsection (c) for the following: